olaven/exam-PG5100/README.md

 * For running frontend-test with chrome-driver: `SeleniumLocalIT.java`
 * For running frontend-test with docker: `SeleniumDockerIT.java`

+## Users

+When testing the application, the following user is recommended:
+* username: dev@mail.com
+* password: dev

+An admin-user is also added, both in dev- and prod. mode.
+* username: admin@mail.com
+* password: admin

+Several other users and items are added in test-mode.
+The full list is available in `DefaultDataInitializer.java`

 ## Tests from R4
 * Sorting is tested in: SeleniumTestBase line: 143
 * Filtering is tested in: SeleniumTestBase line: 153